What Is A Merchant Cash Advance?

 It is not unusual for new businesses to struggle with cash flow, so it's important that there is a financing option that can help them out with the money they need.

 And with over 99% of businesses in the private sector being small businesses, chances are that this is a much-needed financing solution.
 It's essential to point out that this is not a loan - like the name suggests, it is merely an advance, with some specific repayment arrangements.
 Receive between £5,000 - £200,000 in as little as 48 hours.

 An Example Scenario Of How It All Works:

 Let's take a practical example and explain the process.
 Say you have a small business, like a coffee shop.
 You're just starting out, so cash flow isn't amazing just yet, but in order to improve and grow your business, you need to invest in a new, state-of-the-art coffee machine.
 That's not something you can afford right now, but it's essential to the business, and it'll pay off in the long run.
 Read More »

 You don't really want to take out a personal loan, because your credit isn't excellent and you don't feel like paying interest.
 But you don't qualify for a business loan either.
 So, what do you do?

 Luckily, everyone pays by card these days, so you get a lot of daily transactions.
-You can easily get a merchant cash advance with zero fees based on the income you make from credit card payments from your clients.
-The amount you get is based on how much you make and can affordably repay and can be between £2,500 and £300,000.
+You can easily get a merchant cash advance with zero interest based on the income you make from credit card payments from your clients.
+The amount you receive is based on how much you make and can affordably repay and can be between £5,000 and £200,000.